kmpf/uap/doc/source/interaction.rst

                                             [--cluster CLUSTER] [--details]
                                             [--job-ids] [--summarize] [--graph]
                                             [--hash] [--sources]
-                                            [-r [RUN [RUN ...]]]
+                                            [run [run ...]]

   This script displays by default information about all runs of the pipeline as configured in '<project-config>.yaml'.
 But the displayed information can be narrowed down via command line options.
   IMPORTANT: Hints given by this script are just valid if the jobs were submitted to the cluster.

+  positional arguments:
+    run                The status of these runs are displayed.

   optional arguments:
     -h, --help         show this help message and exit --even-if-dirty    This option must be set if the local git repository contains uncommited changes.
                        Otherwise uap will not run.
     --no-tool-checks   This option disables the otherwise mandatory checks for tool availability and version --cluster CLUSTER  Specify the cluster type.
 Default: [auto].
     --details          Displays more information about task states.
     --job-ids          Prints space seperated cluster job ids of all submitted jobs.
     --summarize        Displays summarized information of the analysis.
     --graph            Displays the dependency graph of the analysis.
     --hash             Validate sha256sums to detect file changes.
     --sources          Displays only information about the source runs.
-    -r [RUN [RUN ...]], --run [RUN [RUN ...]]
-                          The status of these runs are displayed.

 At any time, each run is in one of the following states: